Ian Watson (rugby league): Salford Red Devils

 He left Swinton Lions in July 2014 to join the Salford Red Devils as an assistant coach.
 In late 2015, Watson was promoted to interim head coach after Iestyn Harris left the club.
 He was given the job on a permanent basis for 2016, working alongside Director of Rugby Tim Sheens.

 He coached the Salford Red Devils to the 2019 Super League Grand Final defeat by St Helens at Old Trafford.

-On 17 October 2020, he coached Salford in the 2020 Challenge Cup Final defeat against Leeds at Wembley Stadium.
+On 17 October 2020, he coached Salford in the 2020 Challenge Cup Final defeat against Leeds Rhinos at Wembley Stadium.

 Huddersfield Giants

-On 19 November 2020, Watson was confirmed as the new Huddersfield Giants coach on a three year deal.
+On 19 November 2020, Watson was confirmed as the new Huddersfield Giants coach on a three-year deal.

 In round 5 of the 2021 Super League season, Watson earned his first win as Huddersfield coach when they defeated Leeds 14–13.

 In Watson's first year in charge, Huddersfield finished the 2021 Super League season in a disappointing 9th place on the table.

-In May 2022, he repeated his success with Salford when he steered Huddersfield to the cup final after defeating Hull Kingston Rovers at Elland Road.
-On 28 May 2022, Huddersfield were defeated 16-14 in the 2022 Challenge Cup Final by Wigan.
+In May 2022, he repeated his earlier success with Salford when he steered Huddersfield Giants to the cup final, after defeating Hull Kingston Rovers at Elland Road.
+On 28 May 2022, Huddersfield were defeated 16–14 in the 2022 Challenge Cup Final by Wigan Warriors.

+Huddersfield finished the regular season in 3rd and entered the playoffs.

+On 11 July 2024, it was reported that he had left Huddersfield Giants by mutual consent.
+Huddersfield started the season winning 7 from 10 and making the semi-final of the Challenge Cup against Warrington.

+Seattle Seawolves

+On 7 November 2024, it was reported that he had taken up the role of assistant coach at American Major League Rugby side Seattle Seawolves.

+Hull KR

+On 31 October 2025, it was reported that he had taken up the role of assistant coach at Hull KR.

-International career
+Representative career

 Watson held the record for having won the most caps for Wales, before being surpassed by Rhys Williams in 2022.

 Having made his début against the USA in Philadelphia in 1995, he made 30 appearances for Wales, scoring 7 tries and kicking one goal.

 He played at the 2000 Rugby League World Cup.

 His final appearance for Wales came during the 2011 Four Nations tournament against New Zealand, and he announced his international retirement shortly after.